Addressable: Verify encryption of electronic Protected Health Information in transit |

 Network sniffing is commonly used to attackers to steal ePHI in transit or gain access to systems that store ePHI.
 For example, if someone logs in to medical records server from a workstation using a wireless connection that is not encrypted, someone can extract user credentials from network packets and then use it to maliciously access patient records and other confidential information.
 This Action1 query verifies that all network connections, including wireless and VPN, are properly secured with the up-to-date encryption algorithms and authentication that prevents network sniffing and potential breaches of ePHI transmitted over the network.

-Sign-up for Action1 Free Edition to streamline compliance efforts for your network of endpoints.
-Such as you can simplify assessments of 164.312 (e)(2)(ii) Transmission Security: Encryption for your internal or external auditors, create instant or regular compliance reports that prove your compliance while reducing the costs.
+Sign-up for Action1 Free Edition to receive real-time alerts and view instant data from your endpoints, such as alert on 164.312 (e)(2)(ii) Transmission Security: Encryption created, deleted or modified or run live or scheduled queries with the ability to export to CSV or Excel.
 Action1 Endpoint Security Platform is entirely SaaS, with online web interface (no management tools to install) and it has zero cost for basic functionality.
-Running in the Cloud, Action1 discovers all of your endpoints within seconds and allows you to pass compliance audits and maintain continuous compliance with ease.
+Running in the Cloud, Action1 discovers all of your endpoints in seconds and you can query your entire network in plain English.

 Related Alerts and Reports: